 I have tried to include every beach which fits the following criteria:

 There are many other beach guides out there.
-The official guides are good, but rarely say anything negative about a beach and won't tell you about the quiet secluded coves where access or parking may be tricky.
-Even these don't always get it right - I have had to correct the Visit Pembrokeshire website a few times.
-The unofficial sites fall into two categories: those which have visited the beaches concerned and those which haven't.
-The former are usually quite good, offering important local knowledge.
-The others (which I call para-sites) are generally awash with mis-information, use images (sometimes of the wrong beach) from other sites and often omit important safety information - a bad mistake.
-Such sites are best avoided - and you don't have to look very hard to find them!
+The official guides are usually good, but rarely say anything negative about a beach and won't tell you about the quiet secluded coves where access or parking may be tricky.
+Unofficial sites fall into two categories: those which have visited the beaches concerned and those which haven't.
+The former are usually quite good, offering important local knowledge (there are some excellent guides to the Gower Peninsula out there), but sites written by people who've never actually visited the beaches (which I call para-sites) are extremely unreliable.
+I am amazed at how much incorrect and inaccurate information is spread via such sites, and when one site gets it wrong, others are sure to copy!

 . . . me